AnneCh/Portfolio_build/LOGS/logsJuly22.md

+17.06.22

+Goal is to implement the night/day toggle
+=> learn more about useState and useMemo

 15.07
 I kept away from building my portfolio for a few days in order to focus on building a NFT project with someone who contacted me.